KIHeartFailure/wardtypetemporaltrends/README.md

-# R code for the project Temporal trend of heart failure hospitalizations in cardiology vs. non-cardiology wards in Sweden: data from the SwedeHF registry
+# R code for the project Temporal trends of heart failure hospitalizations in cardiology vs. non-cardiology wards according to ejection fraction: 16-year data from the SwedeHF registry

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.

 ## Language

-English (sprinkled with Swedish).
+English.

 ## Data